Pliorhinus

 Pliorhinus is an extinct genus of rhinoceros known from the Late Miocene and Pliocene of Eurasia.
 The type species, Pliorhinus megarhinus, was previously assigned to Dihoplus.
+Its validity is disputed, with some authors arguing its species belong in Stephanorhinus.

 Description

 Species of Pliorhinus are large sized two horned rhinoceroses, with some individuals of P. megarhinus suggested to have a body mass of around 3000 kg.
 Their skulls have a nasal notch located above the molars, and are distinguished from other rhinoceroses by various characters of the teeth.
 P. megarhinus is noted for having a relatively flat skull roof.

 Taxonomy

 The genus was named in 2021 to accommodate two species that had previously been included in a wide variety of rhinoceros genera, including Dihoplus and Stephanorhinus.